solliancenet/microsoft-postgresql-developer-guide/08_Performance/08_00_Performance.md

 - The process of performing an in-place major version upgrade is an offline operation that results in a brief period of downtime.
 Typically, the downtime is under 15 minutes, although the duration may vary depending on the number of system tables involved.
 - Review the [limitations](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-major-version-upgrade#limitations)

-For more information, review [Major Version Upgrade for PostgreSQL Flexible Server](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-major-version-upgrade).
+For more information, review [Major Version Upgrade for PostgreSQL Flexible Server](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-major-version-upgrade) and [Major Version Upgrade of a Flexible Server](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/how-to-perform-major-version-upgrade-portal).

 ## Customizing the application container runtime